cjslack/sawmill-snippets/README.md

 Useful snippets for writing [Sawmills](https://github.com/logzio/sawmill/)

-Active when filetype is set to `JSON`
+Active when language mode is set to `JSON` or file has extension `.json`

 ## Installation